-Action 3's estimated actual expenditures were below budgeted because of the omicron covid-19 surge, the district decreased the offerings of the the high-interest activities including trips, clubs, and district-wide events.
-For this particular action, the district partially provided these PBIS incentives because the Parent Liaison position became vacant halfway through the school year.
-As a result, the district has hired a Parent Liaison that will communicate with parents and students in order to target Chronic Absenteeism.
-Therefore, the offering of high interest activities such as attendance incentives, field trips, clubs and district-wide attendance incentives events will fully resume in the school year 2022-23.
+Action 3's estimated actual expenditures were below budgeted the district partially had planned activities such as including trips, clubs, and district-wide events.
+For this particular action, the district provided PBIS incentives.
+As a result, the district has hired a Parent Liaison that communicated with parents and students in order to target Chronic Absenteeism.
+Therefore, the offering of high interest activities such as attendance incentives, field trips, clubs and district-wide attendance incentives events will fully resumed in the school year 2023-24.